ethteck/bdiff/README.md

 - Automatic reload of opened files on change
 - Pairwise byte diff display (vbindiff style)
 - String, data viewer for various formats and encodings
-- Support for displaying symbol information from binaries by parsing json output from [mapfile_parser](https://github.com/Decompollaborate/mapfile_parser)
+- Support for displaying symbol information from binaries by parsing .map files via [mapfile_parser](https://github.com/Decompollaborate/mapfile_parser)

 bdiff is currently in the very early stages of development.
 See the [issues](https://github.com/ethteck/bdiff/issues) for planned features.